Immigration Enforcement: Powers

 Arrest officers are warranted and derive the majority of their powers from the Immigration Act 1971, although some powers are acquired from the Immigration and Asylum Act 1999 and the UK Borders Act 2007, as well as others.

 In the vast majority of cases, Immigration Officers will use "administrative powers" under Schedule 2 of the Immigration Act 1971.
-Said powers include the execution of warrants and the power of arrest, as well as powers to search arrested persons and to search premises for evidence relating to a person's immigration status (passport, visa, plane tickets, etc.).
-These powers are used to start a process of "removing" a person administratively - this is often confused with "deportation," which is a different process entirely.
+Said powers include the execution of warrants and the power of arrest, as well as powers to search arrested persons and to search premises for evidence relating to a person's immigration status (passports, visas or plane tickets).
+These powers are used to start a process of "removing" a person administratively - this is often confused with "deportation", which is a different process entirely.
 Once an IO has arrested a subject, they must seek authority to detain them and serve paperwork upon them.
 If and when this is granted, the authority must then be sought to remove the subject back to their country of origin, possibly through an EU nation or via another transit point.
 This process ensures that no single officer can remove an individual from the United Kingdom without question - the arresting IO must explain and account for their actions before a CIO / HMI will approve detention and removal.
 In the event of a senior officer making an arrest, he/she must still obtain authority from another senior officer to detain and serve paperwork.

 Others include "28" powers (sections 28A, 28B, 28C, etc.) of the Immigration Act 1971, which are similar to those in Schedule 2, but are criminal powers and not administrative.
 These are rarely used by standard arrest officers, but still form a large part of an IO's powers.
 These powers are more likely to be used in cases of "high harm" offenders (individuals involved in criminality) and other cases where a subject is likely to face prosecution (repeat offenders, use of forged documents, etc.).

 It is an offence to obstruct or assault an IO.
 Officers can arrest anyone (including British nationals and EU citizens) if they suspect them of committing such an offence.
 The powers of arrest are contained within Section 28A(5) of the Immigration Act 1971 and Section 23(1) of the UK Borders Act 2007 respectively.

 Since 2013, CFI officers were designated with additional powers to a typical Immigration Officer.
 These were introduced to increase accountability, and reduce confusion during multi-agency working.
 These powers were added under Police and Criminal Evidence Order (Application to Immigration Officers) 2013.
 These powers can only be executed for criminal investigations, and by specially trained and designated officers.
 The PACE order 2013 affords Criminal Investigators the same powers as a constable in relation to arrest, entry and search.